Fact-checked

 Other stimulants (insulin pumps, nerve stimulators)

-Ferromagnetic or electronic implants of the middle ear
+Ferromagnetic or electronic middle ear implants

-Hemostatic clamps of cerebral vessels
+Hemostatic clips of cerebral vessels